 Judgments are expected to be made as to whether or not the suppression system, degraded or not, will be effective against the specific fire threat being postulated (i.e., is the system installed and configured such that a fire involving each specific fire ignition source will be controlled given actuation of the suppression system?).
 If it is judged that the system will not be effective (e.g., the system provides partial coverage, and a specific fire ignition source is outside the coverage zone, or the fire source is such that the fire suppression system would likely be overwhelmed), then the system will not be credited on a scenario specific basis (e.g., it might be credited in some scenarios and not in others).

-The assessment of any fixed fire suppression system includes application of nominal system reliability factors (random failure probabilities of different fixed fire suppression systems are given in Table A7.1from NUREG/CR-6850).
+The assessment of any fixed fire suppression system includes application of nominal system reliability factors (random failure probabilities of different fixed fire suppression systems are given in Table A7.1, from NUREG/CR-6850).
 In those cases where the fire suppression system fails on demand, fire suppression is totally dependent on manual firefighting provisions (see Step 2.7.4).
 Recovery of the failed fire suppression system will not be considered in the SDP Phase 2 analysis.